alw017/cse15l-lab-reports/labs/lab3.md

 This command found all of the lines with a whitespace followed by a capital or lowercase z.
 This is useful for counting the number of occurrences of words that start with z in a file.

 ## Option 3 - `-n` or `--line-number`

+I found this option using the `man` command.

 ### Example 1
 ```